 Filling Your Lamy Safari Fountain Pen

 You might be wondering what the deal is when it comes to your pen’s ink.
 Well, there are a few options.
-You can use ink cartridges from Lamy to refill your pen with some standard colors like black and blue.
-If you want to get more creative with your color choices, you can choose from a pretty unlimited number of different bottled inks!
+You can use ink cartridges from Lamy to refill your pen with some standard colors like black ink or blue ink Lamy cartridges.
+If you want to use more attractive colors, you can choose from a pretty unlimited number of different bottled inks!
 The Lamy Safari has a refillable reservoir that you can dip into a bottle of ink to fill up using suction.
 That is actually one of my favorite features of fountain pens — the ability to change the color of my ink to any hue my heart desires.
 The inks that I use the most are Diamine Ancient Copper, Noodler’s 54th Massachusetts, and Noodler’s Apache Sunset.

 What are some of the benefits of getting a Lamy Safari fountain pen over another brand?
 There are a few things that really stand out.